maaslalani/slides/README.md

 * `paging`: A `string` that contains 0 or more `%d` directives.
 The first `%d` will be replaced with the current slide number and the second `%d` will be replaced with the total slides count.
 Defaults to `Slide %d / %d`.
+  You will need to surround the paging value with quotes if it starts with `%`.

 #### Date format